rrazd/Palindrome-Finder/README.markdown

 The built in functions are optimum.
 The function I wrote for array manipulation involved loops which were likely one of the main contributors to the c++ program's deplorable run time.

-So, now we have CONCRETE evidence that if you can, you should always take advantage of the built in functions!
+So, now we have CONCRETE evidence supporting the notion that you should always take advantage of the built in functions!

 ###Files###